mindsdb/mindsdb-docs-old/mindsdb-docs/docs/index.md

 # Getting started

 MindsDB is an open-source AI layer for existing databases that allows you to effortlessly develop, train and deploy state-of-the-art machine learning models using SQL queries.
-With MindsDB any developer, analyst or data scientist can automatically build and deploy Machine Learning models from inside the databases in minutes using graphical user interface or plain SQL.
+With MindsDB any developer, analyst or data scientist can automatically build and deploy Machine Learning models from inside the databases in minutes using a graphical user interface or plain SQL.

 ## Installation